ChatKitty/chatkitty-api-docs/source/platform/index.html.md

 `GET {{application_link}}`

 # User
 Users can chat with each other by joining channels.
-They are identified by their own unique ID.
+They are identified by their own unique user name.

 ## Properties
 Name | Type | Description